undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 When to go

-April through June, and September into late October, are the optimum windows.
-The vineyards are green and the trails are dry.
-May and early June bring the wildflower bloom on the Pálava hills (orchids on the calcium-rich soil).
-The September-October vintage is the year's high point — the wine festivals (Pálavské Vinobraní in Mikulov, second weekend in September; verify 2026 dates) draw the regional and Austrian crowd.
-July and August are hot (frequently 32 °C+) and crowded at the castle and the wine cellars; book accommodation ahead.
-Winter (December-March) is cold and quiet; the castle museum runs reduced hours, some wineries close, and the Pálava trails are exposed and icy.
-The Czech Christmas markets in the town square (December) carry a small but characterful winter trade.
-Spring grape-pruning runs February-March.
+Come between April and June, or from September into late October, when the vineyards are green and the trails dry.
+May and early June put orchids on the calcium-rich Pálava soil.
+The September-October vintage is the year's high point: the Pálavské Vinobraní festival in Mikulov (second weekend in September; verify 2026 dates) draws the regional and Austrian crowd.
+July and August run hot, frequently 32 °C+, with the castle and the wine cellars at their most crowded; reserve accommodation well in advance for those months.
+From December to March the town goes cold and quiet.
+The castle museum keeps reduced hours and some wineries close, while the Pálava trails turn exposed and icy.
+A small but characterful Christmas market trades on the town square in December, and the spring grape-pruning runs February-March.

 How to get there

-By rail: Mikulov has a working railway station (Mikulov na Moravě) on the regional line from Břeclav.
-From Brno, take a regional train to Břeclav (around 40 minutes, hourly) then change to the Mikulov line (about 45 minutes, every 2 hours; verify 2026 timetable on cd.cz).
-From Vienna, take the Austrian regional to Bernhardsthal then continue across the border to Mikulov, or use the Vienna-Břeclav-Mikulov route on Czech rail; allow about 2 hours total.
-The road border crossing at Mikulov / Drasenhofen on the I/52 (European route E461) is the principal road approach from Vienna; the planned D52 motorway is under construction.
-By car: Brno to Mikulov is 45 minutes; Vienna to Mikulov is 1h 15m.
-The closest commercial airport is Vienna (90 minutes by car or bus).
+Mikulov keeps a working railway station, Mikulov na Moravě, on the regional line from Břeclav.
+From Brno, take a regional train to Břeclav (around 40 minutes, hourly), then change for Mikulov (about 45 minutes, every 2 hours; verify 2026 timetable on cd.cz).
+From Vienna, either ride the Austrian regional to Bernhardsthal and continue across the border, or use the Vienna-Břeclav-Mikulov route on Czech rail; allow about 2 hours total.
+Drivers from Vienna come through the Mikulov / Drasenhofen border crossing on the I/52 (European route E461), with the planned D52 motorway still under construction.
+By car, Brno to Mikulov takes 45 minutes and Vienna 1h 15m.
+The closest commercial airport is Vienna, 90 minutes away by car or bus.

 Nearest station